VirgilSecurity/virgil-e3kit-x/README.md

 }
 ```

-Use the loadGroup method when signing in from a new device or in order to load up to date group.
-Then, use the getGroup method to work with the group locally.
+Use the loadGroup method to load and save group locally.
+Then, you can use the getGroup method to retrieve group instance from local storage.
 ```swift
 let group = try! ethree.getGroup(id: groupId)
 ```